BeTomorrow/micro-observables/README.md

 #### Observable.toPromise()

 Convert the observable into a promise.
-The promise will be resolved the next time the observables changes.
-This is especially useful to `await` a change when you know it will occur.
+The promise will be resolved the next time the observable changes.
+This is especially useful in order to `await` a change from an observable.

 ```ts
 const age = observable(34);